 Our objective is to increase understanding of the interactions between shoal margin collapses and the channel dynamics of a sandy estuary, the relevant timescales, and the large-scale morphological effects.
-The posed research questions are: (i) what are the local (near-field) effects of individual shoal margin collapses, such as the observed 2014 shoal margin collapse? (ii) How do multiple shoal margin collapses affect the channel dynamics of the estuary (far-field effect)?
+The posed research questions are the following: (i) What are the local (near-field) effects of individual shoal margin collapses, such as the observed 2014 shoal margin collapse? (ii) How do multiple shoal margin collapses affect the channel dynamics of the estuary (far-field effect)?
 Our method was to use the numerical morphodynamic model Delft3D and implement an effective parametrization for the process of shoal margin collapses in a calibrated model.
 We then tested how disturbances, such as multiple collapses, propagate and change the channel-shoal interactions of the Western Scheldt, a sandy estuary.
 In this paper, we first give a detailed description of the study area, the method for implementation of the shoal margin collapses in Delft3D and the tested scenarios.
 Then, we present the near-field and far-field effects of shoal margin collapses on the short-term as well as the long-term morphodynamics of the Western Scheldt.
 Finally, we discuss the model performance and the implications of persistent perturbations on a sandy estuary.

-2 Study Area
+2. Study Area

 This study focuses on shoal margin collapses in the Western Scheldt.
-The Western Scheldt is located in the southwestern part of the Netherlands (51°41'51''N, 5°40'35''E) and is the seaward section (60 km) of the 200 km tide-dominated Scheldt estuary.
-The Scheldt is a well-studied and monitored estuary [e.g., Wang et al., 1999; Winterwerp et al., 2000; Bolle et al., 2010; Van der Wegen and Roelvink, 2012] that provides access to various harbors, of which the port of Antwerp (Belgium) is the largest.
+The Western Scheldt is located in the southwestern part of the Netherlands ( $51^{\circ} 41' 51''N$ , $5^{\circ} 40' 35''E$ ) and is the seaward section (60 km) of the 200-km tide-dominated Scheldt estuary.
+The Scheldt is a well-studied and monitored estuary (e.g., Bolle et al., 2010; Van der Wegen & Roelvink, 2012; Wang et al., 1999; Winterwerp et al., 2000) that provides access to various harbors, of which the port of Antwerp (Belgium) is the largest.
 The Western Scheldt is characterized by a convergent geometry and has a well-developed system of channels and shoals (Figure 1a).

-Channel bank failures have been recorded systematically in the Western Scheldt for the past 200 years [Wilderom, 1961, 1979].
+Channel bank failures have been recorded systematically in the Western Scheldt for the past 200 years (Wilderom, 1961, 1979).
 Over the years, bank protection measures have been implemented to protect the channel banks and dikes of the Western Scheldt against new failures and collapses.
-Yet, these measures did not prevent the occurrence of shoal margin collapses [Wilderom, 1972].
-A recent study identified 300 shoal margin collapses between 1959-2015 [Figure 1a, Van Dijk et al., 2018a], ranging from very small collapsed volumes of 20,000 m3 up to volumes of 3,000,000 m3.
+Yet these measures did not prevent the occurrence of shoal margin collapses (Wilderom, 1972).
+A recent study identified 300 shoal margin collapses between 1959 and 2015 (Figure 1a; Van Dijk, Mastbergen, et al., 2018), ranging from very small collapsed volumes of 20,000 m up to volumes of 3,000,000 m.
 The majority of the collapses occur at unprotected areas.
-The estuary consists of relatively fine sediment, which affects the occurrence of shoal margin collapses [Van den Ham et al., 2014].
-In general, the $D{50}$ of the channel bed varies between about 200 $\mu$ m and 300 $\mu$ m, whereas at the higher elevation areas of the shoals the sediment size is generally finer than 200 $\mu$ m [Cancino and Neves, 1999; De Vriend et al., 2011].
-Additionally, a significant percentage of mud, up to 25%, is found in the inter-tidal areas but increases above 25% on the flanks of the estuary [Braat et al., 2017; Van de Lageweg et al., 2018].
+The estuary consists of relatively fine sediment, which affects the occurrence of shoal margin collapses (Van den Ham et al., 2014).
+In general, the $D{50}$ of the channel bed varies between about 200 and 300 $\mu$ m, whereas at the higher elevation areas of the shoals, the sediment size is generally finer than 200 $\mu$ m (Cancino & Neves, 1999; De Vriend et al., 2011).
+Additionally, a significant percentage of mud, up to 25%, is found in the intertidal areas but increases above 25% on the flanks of the estuary (Braat et al., 2017; Van de Lageweg et al., 2018).